rinkkasatiainen/git/pages/git/git-cherry-pick.md

 # Your branch is ahead of 'origin/gh-pages' by 4 commits.
 #
-nothing to commit, working directory clean df7f75e Renaming title
+nothing to commit, working directory clean df7f75e It compiles, but tests do not pass!
-7a8c6c6 Using feature branches b9151ca This is commit I want to push to master! db0f602 Adding a CASE for cherry-picking
+7a8c6c6 Still working on stuff, does not compile b9151ca This is commit I want to push to master! #<-- this I want to push to master"" db0f602 Adding a CASE for cherry-picking
 99cd3fa CNAME
+{% endhighlight %}

+Create new branch from origin/master
+{% highlight bash %}
+$ git fetch; git checkout -b fastfix origin/gh-pages Branch fastfix set up to track remote branch gh-pages from origin.
+Switched to a new branch 'fastfix'
 {% endhighlight %}

 Then cherry-pick